Denise Potter, LLMSW

 Denise completed her Masters of Social Work at WMU and her practicum in individual and family counseling.
 She went on to work at the Children Assessment Center in Kent County investigating sexual abuse complaints.
-Denise assisting in opening I AM SAFE in Montcalm and Kent County.
+Denise assisted in opening I AM SAFE in Montcalm and Kent County.
 Denise’s true passion is working with adolescents.
 She was also juvenile probation officer in Kent County.
 Denise supervisors MSW student’s practicum in Child Welfare, with a focus on Child Abuse/Neglect.

 In addition to a counseling practice Denise has her 200 hour Yoga teacher certification and teaches donation base yoga classes.
-Denise focus in her Masters program the understanding of mind body relationship and the effects they have on one another.
+Denise focused in her Masters program the understanding of mind body relationship and the effects they have on one another.

 Denise focuses her counseling practice working with teens who struggle in the juvenile justice system, depression, anxiety, ADHD, and family/school problems.